wezrule/nano-docs/docs/commands/rpc-protocol.md

 {
   "count": "1000",
   "unchecked": "10"
+  "cemented": "998"
 }
 ```
 **Optional "include_cemented"**

+_version 20.0+_
+This flag is no longer available, "cemented" is now always included

-_enable_control required, version 19.0+_
+_enable_control required, version 19.0_
 Default "false".
 If "true", "cemented" in the response will contain the number of cemented blocks.

 ---